 Forgo the “Objective” and instead opt for a authentic personally branded statement, otherwise known as a professional summary.
 There’s a reason the “About” page is the most viewed page on this blog.
 People want to get to know YOU, see if there is chemistry, and understand your promise value.
 The professional summary is basically a brief paragraph at the top of your resume that introduces you and say why you’re the candidate of choice.
 Think of it as your sales pitch.

-"An energetic self-motivated professional, exceptional writing and interpersonal communication skills with the entrepreneurial stamina and wisdom to drive lucrative business, growth and results.
-Experienced at managing projects from start through completion, and get my real charge inspiring others to peak performance, and cultivate profitable relationships built on respect, loyalty, and trust.
+"An energetic self-motivated professional, exceptional writing and interpersonal communication skills with the entrepreneurial stamina and wisdom to drive lucrative business growth and results.
+Experienced at managing projects from start through completion, and get a real charge inspiring others to peak performance, and cultivate profitable relationships built on respect, loyalty, and trust.
 My professional yet passionate and authentic approach has been a defining strategy in my current role as the editor behind the lifestyle blog, Nicole’s Lifestyle Lounge."

 Assess the Job Description

 Before overlooking or submitting your resume for any position, carefully assess the job description for the specific, qualifying and desired skills.
 See if there are any skills or expertise that are specific to you.
 Did you develop skills through a previous job, an internship, a project, or volunteering that could fit?
 If so, tweak your resume to outline these skills and present yourself as the perfect candidate for the job - then expand with your professional history.

 When crafting your resume, focus on the skills and knowledge that you bring to the table.
 This would be a good time to inventory your skills, and in a bulleted format highlight the strongest and most relevant skills to the job description.
 This area is your chance to feature the skills you possess that were listed in the job description without copying them per beta.

 - Proven ability to leverage technology

 - Experience building online brands